cypypccpy/ObjDexEnvs/README.md

 ## Acknowledgement

-We thank the list of contributors from the [Bi-DexHands](https://github.com/PKU-MARL/DexterousHands).
+We thank the list of contributors from the [Bi-DexHands](GitHub - PKU-MARL/DexterousHands: This is a library that provides dual dexterous hand manipulation t) and [ARCTIC](https://github.com/zc-alexfan/arctic).

 ## Citations
-Please cite [Sequential Dexterity](https://sequential-dexterity.github.io) if you use this repository in your publications:
+Please cite [ObjDex](https://cypypccpy.github.io/) if you use this repository in your publications:
 ```
-@article{chen2023sequential,
+@article{chen2024object,
-  title={Sequential Dexterity: Chaining Dexterous Policies for Long-Horizon Manipulation},
+  title={Object-centric dexterous manipulation from human motion data},
-  author={Chen, Yuanpei and Wang, Chen and Fei-Fei, Li and Liu, C Karen},
+  author={Chen, Yuanpei and Wang, Chen and Yang, Yaodong and Liu, C Karen},
-  journal={arXiv preprint arXiv:2309.00987},
+  journal={arXiv preprint arXiv:2411.04005},
-  year={2023}
+  year={2024}
 }
 ```